Sonalee Kulkarni: Experiment with unconventional roles (2020–present)

 In 2020, Kulkarni played supporting role of youngest daughter-in-law of Uhbe family and her character pretends that she is not behind the struggle of power in Sameer Vidwans' political drama Dhurala, The film won seven Filmfare Awards, including Best Supporting Actress for Kulkarni (shared with Geetanjali Kulkarni for Karkhanisanchi Waari).
 Kulkarni first release of 2021 was Hemant Dhome's drama film Jhimma, the story about a group of seven women travelling to United Kingdom and discovering themselves, starred alongside an ensemble cast of Suhas Joshi, Nirmiti Sawant, Siddharth Chandekar, Kshitee Jog, Suchitra Bandekar, Mrinmayee Godbole and Sayali Sanjeev.
 The film was highly acclaimed and grossed ₹14.07 crore (US$1.8 million) at the box office, becoming the second highest grossing Marathi film of 2021.
 Her next portrayed of Usha, the banana vendor in Zee Studio's Pandu was huge success with grossed ₹59 million at box office.
 She received Filmfare Award nomination and won Zee Talkies Comedy Awards for Best Actress.

 In 2022, she collaborated with Sanjay Jadhav for musical drama Tamasha Live, she played a budding reporter who dreams of working with a popular news anchor.
 Mihir Bhanage of The Times of India wrote, "Sonalee shines in her scenes and is consistent."
+The film was a commercial failure, though she received nominations at the Filmfare Awards as well as the Maharashtra State Awards.
+Kulkarni subsequently appeared in Victoria - Ek Rahasya, a horror-thriller film directed by Virajas Kulkarni.
+She made her Malayalam debut with Lijo Jose Pellissery directed 2024 period fantasy film Malaikottai Vaaliban opposite Mohanlal.
+Latha Srinivasan of Hindustan Times wrote that she was "apt as danseuse Rangarani who is captivated by Malaikottai Vaaliban".
 The film was a commercial failure.
-Kulkarni subsequently appeared in Victoria - Ek Rahasya, a horror-thriller film directed by Virajas Kulkarni.
-She made her Malayalam debut with Lijo Jose Pellissery-directed 2024 period fantasy film Malaikottai Vaaliban opposite Mohanlal.